spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 ## Well-formedness Rules

 ### General Rules
-* Parts, ports and proxy ports nmust be named
+* Parts, ports and proxy ports must be named

 ### Blocks and interfaces
 * Blocks need to specify at least one proxy port (subinterface)